WhiteCloudOL/AutoShutDown-idle/README.md

 # AutoShutDown-idle
-AppName:Auto-Shutdown
-Description:Automatically shut down when the computer is idle.
+AppName:Auto-Shutdown.|Automatically shut down when the computer is idle.|Created By WhiteCloudCN
-Created By WhiteCloudCN